 What you will learn

-In this online accounting course – FNSSS00014 Accounting Principles Skill Set, you will learn to prepare financial reports, process financial transactions and extract interim reports, administer subsidiary accounts and ledgers, complete business activity and instalment activity statements, set up and operate a computerised accounting system, as well as how to establish and maintain payroll systems.
+In the FNSSS00014 Accounting Principles Skill Set, you will learn to prepare financial reports, process financial transactions and extract interim reports, administer subsidiary accounts and ledgers, complete business activity and installment activity statements, set up and operate a computerised accounting system, as well as how to establish and maintain payroll systems.